 What would the world look like if the British had lost the battle of Britain?

-Who would have stopped the Axis Powers if the British would not have stood in the gap and brought the blitzkrieg to a halt?
+Who would have stopped the Axis Powers if the British would not stand in the gap and brought the blitzkrieg to a halt?

 Tough times bring character to the surface, good or bad.
-Chamberlain the prior Prime Minister had sought peace with the enemies and thought he achieved it to his and the world’s dismay.
+Chamberlain, the prior Prime Minister, had sought peace with the enemies and thought he had achieved it, to his and the world’s dismay.
 Churchill had opposed Chamberlain’s approach to dealing with Hitler.